 And Moira hadn’t been dead a week before Aldous replaced her, Unity anxious to fill the empty seat and try to find some normalcy in the chaos.
 They’d told Aldous by telegram.
 Telegram!
 “Moira Ranulf found dead.
 Come to Gallontea.
 Need you to identify the body, stop.”

 Aldous had been in such a rush to get down there, he’d taken a train with general seating.
 Years ago, he might’ve just chartered a dragon for a private flight, but of course, that sort of thing wasn’t allowed anymore.
 Draconic protesters put an end to that whole economy: something about unfair working hours.

-So he’d already been in a foul mood when he’d reached Gallontea, where he’d found out he wouldn’t get a ceremony like Moira’s.
+So he’d already been in a foul mood when he’d reached Gallontea, where he’d learned he wouldn’t get a ceremony like Moira’s.
 He wouldn’t dine with the Magistrates.
-He wouldn’t get a ball held in his honor.
+He wouldn’t have a ball held in his honor.
 There was too much work to be done, they said.
-All Aldous got was a pat on the back, a stack of paperwork, and shallow apologies from people who didn’t know anything about Moira besides her name.
+All Aldous did get was a pat on the back, a stack of paperwork, and shallow apologies from people who didn’t know anything about Moira besides her name.

 “We’re sorry that your sister’s mutilated body washed up on shore,” they said.
-“Why might someone have killed her?
+“Do you know why someone might’ve killed her?
 Gambling debts?
 An opium addiction?
 Some scandalous secret I can tell all of my friends?”

 When they realized Aldous knew as much as they did, they sent him home with a cold, “You won’t be needed until next year’s conference.
 We’ll contact you.”

 Aldous wished Gareth could take the job, but it wasn’t until he’d been sworn in that they’d even told him where Gareth had run off to.
-Gareth might be able to take over the position when he returned, but Aldous doubted he’d want to.
+Gareth might still be able to take over the position when he returned, but Aldous doubted he’d want to.
 This was just Aldous’ luck.

 Aldous had managed to reserve a private box on the train back to Adondai, which brightened his mood somewhat.
 He could almost forgive his siblings for abandoning him – for a time, at least.
 The train platform was empty when he stepped off, and his private carriage waited for him outside.
 He sank into its velvet cushions with a sigh.